 Seasonal Traditions (Gr.
 2)

-Use the following terms for a targeted search within the library catalogue.
-These results have been limited to books in the Education Library:
+Because the UBC Library's system for classifying materials is aimed at organizing research and scholarship, searching for curriculum materials can be difficult.
+We recommend using the following terms for a targeted search within the library catalogue for K-12 teaching and learning resources.
+These results have been limited to books and e-books in the Education Library:

-Add these terms to the subject area to find books and other materials on your topic.
+Add these terms to the subject area, lesson topic, or theme to find books and other materials on your topic.

 For example: "study and teaching" AND science

 The below handout will provide more guidance for effectively searching for teaching resources in the UBC Library: